The stages in modular training

 At this stage you may apply for a CPL licence, with a MEP class rating and an instrument rating.
 It is likely that you will have done the ATPL theory exams rather than just the CPL exams, so you will be able to fly as co-pilot on a multi-crew aeroplane.
 Sometimes people refer to this licence as a ‘frozen ATPL’ or fATPL; there is no such licence really, they are just referring to a CPL with ATPL theory.
 If and when you have the appropriate flying experience, you will be able to upgrade to an ATPL without any more formal training courses.

 Before you may fly as crew on a multi-pilot aircraft there is one more course you must complete.
 This is called a Multi-Crew Cooperation Course (MCC).
 MCC courses are being phased out in favour of a much more comprehensive Airline Pilot Standards Multi Crew Cooperation (APS MCC) courses.

 The regulatory requirement is quite a short course consisting of a few days theory training, or ‘groundschool’, and then ten hours in a simulator.
 Sometimes an MCC course is combined with a type rating course, which is the course an employer will require you to do on their specific aeroplane type.
 However, most employers will require you to have an MCC certificate before they will consider your job application and increasingly favour APS-MCC courses.

 Therefore it would be wise to check what your target employer recognises and requires before paying for an MCC course.

-If you want more information about how to structure a modular course, have a look at this blog article; it repeats some of the information here, but goes into more detail.
+If you want more information about how to structure your modular training, have a look at this blog article; it repeats some of the information here, but goes into more detail.